-With eye on China, India and the U.S. sign accord to deepen military ties
+With eye on China, India and U.S. sign accord to deepen military ties

 Both Indian and U.S. experts said they expected that momentum to continue regardless of the outcome of the presidential election.
 President Trump has lavished praise on Indian Prime Minister Narendra Modi, a fellow right-leaning nationalist whose policies alarm minority groups.
 The two men have even addressed large rallies together, first in Texas and later in Modi’s home state of Gujarat.

 Despite such displays of friendship and the convergence between the two countries on matters of defense, the relationship remains troubled by persistent trade frictions.
-Trump has criticized what he has called India’s unfair trade practices and withdrew a preferential tariff-free status for certain Indian imports.
+Trump has criticized what he has called India’s unfair trade practices and withdrew preferential tariff-free status for certain Indian imports.

 The Trump administration “to its credit, has substantially advanced security and defense ties with India,” said Alyssa Ayres, a senior fellow at the Council on Foreign Relations who has provided outside advice on foreign policy to the Biden campaign.

-Such progress built on previous advances made by both Democratic and Republican presidents, Ayres said.
-There’s a “bipartisan consensus on the importance of this relationship and that’s really quite valuable.”
+Such progress has built on previous advances made by both Democratic and Republican presidents, Ayres said.
+There’s a “bipartisan consensus on the importance of this relationship, and that’s really quite valuable.”